-For example, there are certain theft offenses that a 2-year mandatory minimum if it's aggravated.
-Also, there are certain drug crimes, that if you have enough of the drug, there's a 10-year mandatory minimum.
+For example, certain theft offenses have a 2-year mandatory minimum if they're aggravated.
+Also, certain drug crimes have a 10-year mandatory minimum if you have enough of the drug.

 Cooperation with the Government